osaton/do-proxy/README.md

 ## Batch

-If you need to invoke Durable Object instance's multiple times, `DOStorageProxy` has a `batch` method which allows you to run multiple method calls inside one fetch request.
+If you need to invoke Durable Object instance's multiple times, `DOProxyInstance` has a `batch` method which allows you to run multiple method calls inside one fetch request.

 Method calls passed to `batch` will be run in sequence.